 He is a sought-after translator on the backstretch and also is a notary.
 Rubio assists horsemen and their help, as well as jockeys, with immigration paperwork and navigating the complex system.
 He frequently travels to Washington D.C. to work with the HBPA to urge Congress to pass sensible and realistic immigration policies and to explain the labor shortage facing the horse and other labor-intensive industries requiring both a skilled and unskilled workforce.
 Rubio was born near Tijuana, Mexico, emigrating to the United States as a young boy when his mother married an American serviceman.
 He became a United States citizen in 1992.

 Donna Davis started with the Kentucky HBPA in 1995, serving as field office manager at Turfway Park and Ellis Park.
-She is the wife of trainer Joe Davis, president of the Indiana HBPA, and the daughter of horse owner-breeder Fred McCrary, growing up in southern Indiana on a farm not farm from Ellis Park.
+She’s the daughter of horse owner-breeder Fred McCrary, growing up in southern Indiana on a farm not far from Ellis Park.
 “It’s been a dream job for me,” she said.
 “I love everybody I work with, and we’ve all gotten along beautiful since the start.”
 Davis’ job description essentially is making sure stuff gets done.

 Jennie Rees is a communications and advocacy specialist in the horse industry who spent 32 years covering horse racing for The (Louisville) Courier-Journal before taking a corporate buyout.
-In addition to working as the Kentucky HBPA’s communications consultant, Rees serves as publicity director for Kentucky Downs and Ellis Park and also does work for the National HBPA, along with select projects that have included the National Horseplayers Championship, Preakness Stakes, Indiana Grand’s Indiana Derby Week and the Association of Racing Commissioners International.
+In addition to handling communications for the Kentucky HBPA, Rees is Kentucky Downs’ publicity director, manages in-season racing publicity for Ellis Park and serves as a consultant to the National HBPA.
+Other projects include the Preakness Stakes, Indiana Grand’s Indiana Derby Week and work for various HBPA affiliates and horsemen’s associations.

 Rees was a 2014 inductee into the National Museum of Racing and Hall of Fame’s Joe Hirsch Media Roll of Honor and earned five Eclipse Awards while with The Courier-Journal.
 She is a recipient of the Louisville-based Kentucky Thoroughbred Owners’ Warner L. Jones Horseman of the Year Award and has been honored for career achievements by the National Turf Writers and Broadcasters, Kentucky HBPA, Kentucky Thoroughbred Association-Kentucky Thoroughbred Owners & Breeders, the Maryland Jockey Club and Kentucky harness horsemen.
-Rees, a two-time Kentucky Sports Writer of the Year, is a Indiana University graduate who grew up in Lexington, Ky.
-She is married to Kentucky trainer Pat Dupuy and is a licensed horse owner and hotwalker.
+Rees, a two-time Kentucky Sports Writer of the Year, is an Indiana University graduate who grew up in Lexington, Ky.
+She is married to former Kentucky trainer Pat Dupuy, for whom she walked hots.